payu-org/payu/docs/source/usage.rst

 purposes of checking reproducibility when compute infrastructure changes, or when spinning off a perturbation run to ensure consistency with a control run before applying modifications.

+To run from an existing model run, also called a warm start, set the ``restart`` option to point to the folder containing the restart files from a previous matching experiment.

 Cleaning up
 ===========